natalieagus/50005/docs/NS/09-http-web.md

 * Requires only 1 RTT to establish connection and 1 RTT + file transmission time per referenced object.

 In practice, clients (e.g: web browsers) will do <span class="orange-bold">pipelining</span>: initiate multiple outstanding HTTP requests within the same TCP connection.
 Clients are able to send requests as soon as it encounters a referenced object, there is **no need** to wait for the previous request to finish, thereby **reducing latency** and improving the **overall efficiency** of network communication by utilizing a single TCP connection more <span class="orange-bold">effectively</span>.
 This can lead to faster page load times as it minimizes the delay between requests and responses.

+### Piggybacking ACK with HTTP REQ

+Notice how the last ACK in the three-way handshake of TCP <span class="orange-bold">piggybacks</span> a HTTP-GET request.
+This is **not** a TCP handshake requirement but specific to the application whereby the client has data ready to send immediately after the connection is established.

+{:.note}
+In some typical cases, like web browser establishing a connection to a web server, the client is usually ready to send an HTTP GET request right after the TCP handshake completes.
+The client might indeed piggyback the HTTP GET request with the final ACK in the three-way handshake, combining the ACK and the first data packet into one.

+However, there are situations where the client might not immediately send data after the TCP connection is established such as Telnet connection setup, SSL/TLS handshake.

 ## Space-Time Diagram